Arulakash-J/Tea/README.md

-# Tea
-Detecting diseases in Tea Leaves
+# Detecting diseases in Tea Leaves